PostHog/posthog.com/contents/tutorials/webflow-form-submissions.md

 > **Note:** make sure to include the `<script>` and `</script>` tags.

-Once done, press save and publish the site.
+Once done, press save on the page settings and publish the site.

 ![Adding code video](../images/tutorials/webflow-form-submissions/code.mp4)